CPJKU/accompanion_ijcai2023/README.md

 # ACCompanion Supplementary Material IJCAI 2023

 This repository contains the supplementary material of the paper [The ACCompanion: Combining Reactivity, Robustness, and Musical Expressivity in an Automatic Piano Accompanist](https://arxiv.org/abs/2304.12939), accepted at IJCAI 2023.
 This work was conducted at the [Institute of Computational Perception](https://www.jku.at/en/institute-of-computational-perception/) at JKU.
+Visit the corresponding website [here](https://cpjku.github.io/accompanion_ijcai2023/).

 Visit the official [ACCompanion](https://github.com/CPJKU/accompanion) Repository